Lumavate-Team/documentation/WIDGETS.rst

   /<string:integration_cloud>/<string:widget_type>/instances/<int:instance_id>/on-create-version

-This endpoint is called BEFORE the properties are saved within the Lumavate studio.
-This allows the developer to modify and/or override any property data before saving.
+This endpoint is called BEFORE the properties are saved within the Lumavate :ref: 'studio'.
+This allows the developer to modify and/or override property data before saving.

 * AFTER_CREATE_VERSION